Simple Sniffing without Hubs or Port Mirroring for the Curious Windows User

 Using a typical internet connection and router, a device on the internet cannot make an unsolicited inbound connection unless you open up respective ports on your router.
 Your internet provider may prevent this: Either you don’t have access to your router at all, or your router’s external internet address is still not a public one.

-In order to work around this nuisance, some devices may open a permanent outbound connection to a central rendezvous server.
-As soon as somebody wants to connect to the device behind your router, the server utilizes this existing connection that is technically an outbound one from the perspective of the device.
+In order to work around this nuisance, some devices may open a permanent outbound connection to a central ‘rendezvous server’.
+As soon as somebody wants to connect to the device behind your router, the server utilizes this existing connection – which is technically an outbound one, from the perspective of the device.

 Remote support tools such as Teamviewer use technologies like that to allow helping users behind firewalls.
 Internet routers doing that: DLink calls their respective series Cloud Routers (and stylish those things have become, haven’t they?).